 Some researchers and a local-level practitioner said they valued the collection of retrospective data (e.g., from the preceding 50 years) on qualifying incidents that were not sourced from media reports.
 They also emphasized the importance of collecting the same kind of data prospectively.
 Some practitioners, on the other hand, recommended a focus on data from 2000 forward, given the limited access to information prior to the implementation of internet technology.

 A primary purpose of the expert discussion groups convened by NIJ was to produce guidance on developing further mass shooting studies to improve prevention.
 Researcher and law enforcement participants voiced support for a series of recommendations:

-- Partner with law enforcement agencies (both local and federal) and associations to better access official data on mass shootings through sources that include prisoner interviews, police investigations, and mining of information on multiple-victim shooting incidents that were not covered in any depth by the media.
+- Partner with law enforcement agencies (both local and federal) and associations to better access official data on mass shootings through sources that include interviews with incarcerated persons, police investigations, and mining of information on multiple-victim shooting incidents that were not covered in any depth by the media.